nishantjr/cs476-website-fa24/index.md

     Systems].
 -   [All About Maude]
 -   [Programming and Symbolic Computation in Maude].
--   [Maude Termination Assistant].
-The MTA tool, its manual, and a collection of examples can be found on the [MTA website].

   [(STACS) Set Theory and Algebra in Computer Science]: readings/STACS.pdf
   [Peter Olveczky\'s book Formal Modeling and Analysis of Distributed Systems]: